 In a media-saturated world that is slanted heavily toward anti-God ideologies, I have always found it useful to get news and perspective from a variety of sources.
-If I want to offset the left-bias propaganda of most western media, I find myself having to turn to those who are represent enemies such as PressTV or Russia Today.
-It is getting tougher to find some balance when anything other than absolute submission to socialistic ideals is being touted as near-treason to Neo-european sensibilities.
+It is getting tougher to find some balance when anything other than absolute submission to socialistic ideals is being touted as near-treason to Neo-socialistic sensibilities.

 Take for example a story from one of my favorite sources: Mercopress, a media provider in the South Atlantic where I can follow stories about the Falkland Islands and South America.
 I had never heard of Earth Overshoot Day before, but apparently this group marks the day when the world has used up all of a years renewable resources and then selfishly pillages resources that can never be renewed.